 Decorating with pastel colours

-With spring around the corner, it's time to embrace the pale pinks, baby blues and lilacs over darker autumnal hues
+With spring almost upon us, it's time to embrace the pale pinks, baby blues and lilacs over darker autumnal hues

 The definition of pastel is 'a soft and delicate shade of a colour'; and while a pastel grey is eminently possible, for many of us, the word pastel conjures up pale pinks, blues, greens, lilacs and possibly yellows.